Welcome to today's edition of the Rush 24-7 podcast.

 Putting on and taking off uniform is not integral and indispensable to police work.

-The standard established for the Supreme Court in compensation cases said uh said uh Breyer uh Charles Breyer ruled in August that police in Richmond did not have to be paid for time spent putting on and removing their uniforms.
+The standard established by the Supreme Court in compensation cases, said Breyer, Charles Breyer ruled in August that police in Richmond did not have to be paid for time spent putting on and removing their uniforms.

-Uh a combination of rising Chinese demand, ChICOM demand, and the biofuel boom is pushing up Christmas tree prices in Germany.
+A combination of rising Chinese demand, Chikom demand, and the biofuel boom is pushing up Christmas tree prices in Germany.

 Producers say they can't keep up with demand from Asia's economic giant.